Evenings in a French Kitchen after Days Spent on the Sporting Road with Paper Hulls, Silk Lines, and Fast Horses

 Maryland Crab Cakes

-I have to confess that I don’t really care for crab cakes.
-Most are too mushy, too dry, or too fishy tasting, much of the time.
+I have to confess, that while I love crab, that I don’t really care for crab cakes.
+Most are too mushy, too dry, or too fishy tasting or filled with too much breading, much of the time.
 The secret is to brown nicely in a non-stick or cast iron skillet, at low temperature, allowing the moisture to come out, but stopping the cooking before they become dry.

 1 egg beaten